TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 *******

 Classes provide a means of bundling data and functionality together.
-Creating a new class creates a new *type* of object, allowing new *instances* of that type to be made.
-Each class instance can have attributes attached to it for maintaining its state.
+Creating a new kundi creates a new *type* of object, allowing new *instances* of that type to be made.
+Each kundi instance can have attributes attached to it for maintaining its state.
 Class instances can also have methods (defined by its class) for modifying its state.

-Compared with other programming languages, Python's class mechanism adds classes with a minimum of new syntax and semantics.
+Compared with other programming languages, Python's kundi mechanism adds classes with a minimum of new syntax and semantics.
 It is a mixture of the class mechanisms found in C++ and Modula-3.
-Python classes provide all the standard features of Object Oriented Programming: the class inheritance mechanism allows multiple base classes, a derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.
+Python classes provide all the standard features of Object Oriented Programming: the kundi inheritance mechanism allows multiple base classes, a derived kundi can override any methods of its base kundi or classes, and a method can call the method of a base kundi with the same name.
 Objects can contain arbitrary amounts and kinds of data.
 As is true for modules, classes partake of the dynamic nature of Python: they are created at runtime, and can be modified further after creation.

-In C++ terminology, normally class members (including the data members) are *public* (except see below :ref:`tut-private`), and all member functions are *virtual*.
-As in Modula-3, there are no shorthands for referencing the object's members from its methods: the method function is declared with an explicit first argument representing the object, which is provided implicitly by the call.
+In C++ terminology, normally kundi members (including the data members) are *public* (except see below :ref:`tut-private`), and all member functions are *virtual*.
+As in Modula-3, there are no shorthands for referencing the object's members kutoka its methods: the method function is declared with an explicit first argument representing the object, which is provided implicitly by the call.
 As in Smalltalk, classes themselves are objects.
 This provides semantics for importing and renaming.
 Unlike C++ and Modula-3, built-in types can be used as base classes for extension by the user.
-Also, like in C++, most built-in operators with special syntax (arithmetic operators, subscripting etc.) can be redefined for class instances.
+Also, like in C++, most built-in operators with special syntax (arithmetic operators, subscripting etc.) can be redefined for kundi instances.

 (Lacking universally accepted terminology to talk about classes, I will make occasional use of Smalltalk and C++ terms.
 I would use Modula-3 terms, since